 The safety standards you might expect of transport and tour operators, including adventure activities, are not always met.
 Sufficient safety equipment may not be provided and recommended maintenance standards and safety precautions may not be observed.
 Always use available safety equipment, such as lifejackets or seatbelts.
 If appropriate safety equipment is not available, use another provider.
 Be aware of strong currents and comply with warning signs at beaches.

 If you're entering the Gulf area by sea, be aware that many areas are sensitive in relation to security and territory.
 Maritime boundaries and the islands of Abu Musa and the Tunbs in the southern Gulf are the subject of jurisdictional disputes.
-Vessels have been inspected, and people detained and arrested.
+Vessels have been inspected, and people detained and arrested, make enquiries before entering these waters.

 The Australian Government doesn't provide information on the safety of individual commercial airlines or flight paths.
 See the